Making Software Citable

 Describing your software with detailed metadata is important for discovery, access and reuse.
 Talk to your local data librarian, data steward or copyright officer to discuss other important steps like licensing your software and providing rich metadata.

-Read about citing software to learn the required fields of metadata needed to enable citation.
+Read about citing software to learn the minimum required fields of metadata needed to enable citation.

 Identifying Software